GrahamDumpleton-abandoned/mod_wsgi-metrics/README.rst

 4. Restart Apache.
 Within the New Relic UI you should automatically see a new entry appear in the left hand navigation bar labelled 'mod_wsgi'.
 The reported data will then appear under the application name used.

-..
-[1] Disclaimer: I work for New Relic and am the primary developer of
-       the Python agent.
-So of course it is awesome.
-The work I do on this mod_wsgi plugin for the New Relic platform is independent of any work I do for New Relic and is done on my own time though. :-)